How Pain and Suffering is Determined

 The most prevalent, and the most simple, method for calculating pain and suffering is to simply apply a number between 1 and 5 to the victim’s injuries.
 The more severe the injuries, the higher the number.
 This number is then multiplied by the victim’s total medical bills.
 For example, a badly broken leg and whiplash might cost a victim $100,000 in medical bills.
 Because this injury is moderately severe, a multiplier of 3 may be applied. $100,0000 x 3 = $300,0000 in pain and suffering damages.
 A more serious injury might be spinal damage resulting in quadriplegia.
 Medical bills for such an injury may be $500,000.
 Because the injury is extreme, a multiplier of 5 would be used. $500,000 x 5 = $2.5 million in pain and suffering damages.

 A less common method used by some insurance companies to calculate pain and suffering is the per diem method.
 A dollar amount is fixed to the injury based on the degree of pain and suffering.
 This “per day” dollar amount is awarded until the victim reaches their maximum degree of healing (many traffic victims never fully heal from their injuries).
 If the per diem compensation for pain and suffering is $100 per day, and the victim takes 100 days to reach maximum healing, they would be compensated with $10,000 in pain and suffering damages (100 x 100 = 10,000).

 Call a San Jose Pain and Suffering Lawyer Today

 It is important that pain and suffering, and other non-monetary damages, are calculated accurately by your attorney.
 Non-monetary damages can be difficult to prove, and insurance adjusters are often eager to reduce the value of these non-monetary damages.
-Call a Campbell personal injury attorney at Solution Now Law Firm at 408-256-2871 to schedule a free consultation today.
+Call a San Jose personal injury attorney at Solution Now Law Firm at 408-256-2871 to schedule a free consultation today.